readthedocs/readthedocs.org/docs/user/examples.rst

 New example projects
 --------------------

-We would love to add more examples that showcase feature of Read the Docs, or great documentation projects.
+We would love to add more examples that showcase features of Read the Docs or great tools or methods to build documentation projects.
-We want to ensure these are useful for other community members, so we have the following requirements for building an example project:
+To ensure that they are useful for other community members and maintainable over time, so we have the following requirements for building an example project:

-* is **hosted and maintained by you** in its own Git repository, ``example-<topic>``
+* is **hosted and maintained by you** in its own Git repository, ``example-<topic>``.
+* contains a README.
-* uses a ``.readthedocs.yaml`` configuration
+* uses a ``.readthedocs.yaml`` configuration.
-* has **continuous integration and PR builds**
+* has **continuous integration and PR builds**.
-* is **versioned** as a real software project
-* is added to the above list by **opening a PR** targeting `examples.rst <https://github.com/readthedocs/readthedocs.org/blob/main/docs/user/examples.rst>`_
+* is added to the above list by **opening a PR** targeting `examples.rst <https://github.com/readthedocs/readthedocs.org/blob/main/docs/user/examples.rst>`_.

 We **recommend** that your project...

+* is **versioned** as a real software project, i.e. using git tags.
-* covers basic features, but references real-life projects whenever possible
+* covers basic features, but references real-life projects whenever possible.
-* has a minimal tech stack -- or whatever you feel comfortable about maintaining
+* has a minimal tech stack -- or whatever you feel comfortable about maintaining.
-* copies from an existing example project as a template to get started
+* copies from an existing example project as a template to get started.

 We're excited to see what you come up with!